Adnuntius/documentation/onetruth/javascript-collection.md

 ## Sending a profile update from a user's browser

-The example below provides a demonstration of how a profile update can be sent to Adnuntius Data using the javascript API.
+The example below provides a demonstration of how a profile update can be sent to Adnuntius Data, stored in folder `00000000000aaaaa`, using the javascript API.

 ```javascript
 <script type="text/javascript" src="https://cdn.adnuntius.com/adn.js" async></script>